The Steel Helmet

-The Steel Helmet is a 1951 American independent war film directed, written, and produced by Samuel Fuller during the Korean War.
-The cast stars Gene Evans, Robert Hutton, Steve Brodie, James Edwards, and Richard Loo.
+The Steel Helmet is a 1951 American independent Korean War film directed, written and produced by Samuel Fuller.
+The film stars Gene Evans, Robert Hutton, Steve Brodie, James Edwards and Richard Loo.
 It was the first American film about the war and the first of several war films by Fuller.

 Plot

-In Korea, U.S. Army Sergeant Zack survives a massacre of American prisoners of war by the Korean People's Army after his M1 helmet (the titular "steel helmet") saves him from a bullet intended for his head.
-Left bound and injured as the sole survivor of his surrendered unit, Zack struggles to get up a steep hill and freezes at the approach of a Buddhist boy with a gun, who decides to free him and helps treat his wounds with sulfa powder.
-When the boy refuses to leave, Zack relents, dubs him "Short Round", and directs him to gather clothing and equipment from his dead comrades to join him as he tries to find friendly lines.
+In Korea, U.S. Army Sergeant Zack survives a massacre of American prisoners of war by the Korean People's Army after his M1 helmet saves him from a bullet intended for his head.
+Left bound and injured as the sole survivor of his surrendered unit, Zack struggles to climb a steep hill and freezes at the approach of a Buddhist boy with a gun who frees him and treats his wounds with sulfa powder.
+When the boy refuses to leave, Zack relents, dubs him "Short Round" and directs him to gather clothing and equipment from his dead comrades to join him as he tries to find friendly lines.

-Zack and Short Round come across Corporal Thompson, an African American 19th Infantry medic, also the sole survivor of his platoon.
-They encounter a patrol led by inexperienced Officer Candidate Lieutenant Driscoll, whose men say that Thompson is a "straggler" who intentionally separated himself from his platoon and that the North Koreans only kept him alive to treat their wounded.
+Zack and Short Round encounter Corporal Thompson, an African American 19th Infantry medic, also the sole survivor of his platoon.
+They meet a patrol led by the inexperienced Lieutenant Driscoll, whose men say that Thompson is a "straggler" who intentionally separated himself from his platoon and that the North Koreans only kept him alive to treat their wounded.
 When a sniper team attacks, Zack and Japanese American Sergeant Tanaka kill the marksmen.
 Zack reluctantly agrees to guide the patrol to a Buddhist temple to establish an observation post, but on the way, Lt.
 Driscoll orders a soldier to collect a casualty's dog tags, triggering a booby trap that kills the soldier.